 In 2014, the Port recorded \$5.2 million for contamination discovered on a parcel on the Blair Peninsula that entered the pre-design stage for a new terminal.
-The environmental remediation obligation was \$4.7 million at December 31, 2017 and 2016.
+The environmental remediation obligation was \$4.7 million at December 31, 2018 and 2017.

 The Port transferred land to the Tribe in 1988 under the 1988 Puyallup Land Settlement Agreement.
 The terms of the agreement obligated the Port to remediate the property in the event of future development.
 In April 2008, the parties entered into a land swap agreement for several of the same parcels for the development of marine terminals.
-The environmental remediation obligation was \$5.4 million at December 31, 2017 and 2016.
+The environmental remediation obligation was \$5.2 million and \$5.4 million at December 31, 2018 and 2017, respectively.

 The Port owns land within the boundaries of the Commencement Bay near the Shore Tideflats Superfund Site, for which a Remedial Investigation and Feasibility Study have been performed by the U.S. Environmental Protection Agency and the Washington State Department of Ecology, pursuant to the Federal Comprehensive Environmental Response Compensation and Liability Act and the Model Toxics Control Act.
 Remedial actions are currently underway or complete at all known sites.
-The environmental remediation obligation for the Hylebos waterway superfund site was \$1.5 million and \$1.7 million at December 31, 2017 and 2016. respectively.
+The environmental remediation obligation for the Hylebos waterway superfund site was \$1.2 million and \$1.5 million at December 31, 2018 and 2017, respectively.

-At December 31, 2017, the estimated cost of the environmental remediation projects expected to be capitalized in future periods is approximately \$13.7 million.
+At December 31, 2018, the estimated cost of the environmental remediation projects expected to be capitalized in future periods is approximately \$15.1 million.